 Nicole Edwards Leadership Fund

 In 2021 we changed the name of our Leadership Fund to Nicole Edwards Leadership Fund.
 This change commemorates the legacy of our founder Nicole Edwards by directly supporting Yukon youth to explore their passions, learn new skills and become leaders in their own way.

 The Nicole Edwards Leadership Fund is available for youth who need support attending or participating in any opportunity they think will build their leadership, self-esteem and confidence.
 The fund aims to connect young people aged 14-25 with experiences and resources to help develop their passions, gifts and identity.

-- Young people aged 14-25 who live in areas currently served by BYTE (for 2022-2023 that is the Yukon, Mackenzie Delta Region, NWT; and Atlin, BC)
+- Young people aged 14-25 who live year-round in areas currently served by BYTE (for 2022-2023 that is the Yukon, Mackenzie Delta Region, NWT; and Atlin, BC)

 - While we welcome all applicants, given the context in which BYTE works, preference will be given to applicants from rural communities and/or Indigenous and marginalized youth.